Click tabs for more information

-Hike the remote community of Santa Rosa.
-In tiny valleys tucked between folds of wind-eroded sandstone, the members of the community of Santa Rosa farm, fish, and raise a few animals.
+Hike the remote community of Charcas.
+In tiny valleys tucked between folds of wind-eroded sandstone, the members of the community of Charcas farm, fish, and raise a few animals.
 Hike to a ridge-top viewpoint, meet some local villagers, and make the most of the spectacular rural surroundings.

 Final payment can be made by credit card.
 Exclusively on our Smithsonian Family Adventures, families are able to make their final payment by credit card.